 - Fluid buildup, which is an indication of heart failure.
 Without enough red blood cells to transport hemoglobin throughout the body, the infant’s heart will have to work harder, and the stress of this can lead to heart failure.
 The buildup of fluid as the result of heart failure is known as hydrops fetalis.

-The likelihood that a fetus is suffering from hemolytic anemia due to Rh incompatibility can also be estimated through the results of an amniocentesis or antibody test.
+The likelihood that a fetus is suffering from hemolytic anemia due to Rh incompatibility can also be estimated through the results of an amniocentesis or antibody test (1).
 Hemolytic anemia can also be diagnosed via Doppler ultrasound.

-In very mild cases, hemolytic anemia may not require treatment.
-When treatment is necessary, the baby can be given iron supplements and a medication called erythropoietin, which prompts the body to produce more red blood cells.
+In very mild cases, hemolytic anemia may not require treatment (1).
+When treatment is necessary, the baby can be given phototherapy, iron supplements and a medication called erythropoietin, which prompts the body to produce more red blood cells.

-Severe hemolytic anemia may necessitate a blood transfusion through the umbilical cord, or early induction of labor if the baby is almost full-term.
+Severe hemolytic anemia requires a blood transfusion through the umbilical cord, or early induction of labor if the baby is almost full-term (1).

 Newborns with severe hemolytic anemia may need a blood exchange transfusion, which involves removing the newborn’s blood and replacing it with blood or plasma from a donor.
 Babies with jaundice may also be treated with phototherapy to reduce the amount of bilirubin in their blood.
 This can prevent brain damage.

 If you suspect that your child or loved one suffered from Rh incompatibility and hemolytic anemia as the result of medical negligence, you may want to consider pursuing legal action.
-The award-winning attorneys at Reiter & Walsh, P.C. focus exclusively on malpractice that occurs during pregnancy, birth, or the neonatal period.
+The award-winning attorneys at ABC Law Centers focus exclusively on malpractice that occurs during pregnancy, birth, or the neonatal period.
 They also work closely with an in-house medical team, which enables them to delve deeper into complex medical issues.
 To find out if you have a case, please reach out for a free case review.
 We have numerous testimonials and multi-million dollar verdicts and settlements that attest to our success, and you pay nothing unless we win your case.

 Free Case Review | Available 24/7 | No Fee Until We Win